dwesterwick/SPTQuestingBots/README.md

 * Optionally overriding the default priority for EFT quests to make bots more or less likely to select them

 **Initial PMC Spawn Overview:**
-* PMC's will spawn immediately when the countdown timer at the beginning of the raid reaches 0 (Thanks to Props for sharing his code for DONUTS!).
+* PMC's will spawn immediately when the countdown timer at the beginning of the raid reaches 0 (Thanks to Props for sharing code from DONUTS!).
 * The number of initial PMC's is a random number between the min and max player count for the map (other mods can change these values)
 * PMC's will spawn in actual EFT player spawn points using an algorithm to spread bots out across the map as much as possible
 * The PMC difficulty is set by your raid settings in EFT